kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Creatinine
 	E. 51Cr-labelled EDTA

-#### Answer: ?
+#### Answer: D. Creatinine - ?

 ### Q2.64
-A 76-yo woman undergoes sigmoid colectomy for ruptured diverticulum.
+A 76-yo woman undergoes sigmoid colectomy for _ruptured diverticulum_.
 Her baseline BP is 140/80 mmHg.
 She requires multiple boluses of phenylephrine in the operating room to support her BP.
 On return to ICU, the patient is mechanically ventilated and her BP is 90/50 mmHg.
 Her urinary output is 15mL in the first hour.
-Which of the following is the best strategy to improve her urine output?
+Which of the following is the best strategy to _improve her urine output_?

 	A. Start infusion of an inotrope
 	B. Give intravenous corticosteroids